The difference between good user onboarding and bad user onboarding is worth thousands of dollars.

-A variety of different tools, from email, to checklists, to interactive walkthroughs, to video tutorials, can then be deployed to get them there.
-But never just a single one of them, it must be a combination of these tools.
+A variety of different tools, from email to checklists, to interactive walkthroughs, to video tutorials, can be deployed to get users to Aha!
+Moments.

 - In-Product User Onboarding Tools